DavideViolante/Angular-Full-Stack/README.md

 A window will automatically open at [localhost:4200](http://localhost:4200).
 Angular and Express files are being watched.
 Any change automatically creates a new bundle, restart Express server and reload your browser.

 ### Production mode
-`npm run prod`: run the project with a production bundle and AOT compilation
+`npm run prod`: run the project with a production bundle and AOT compilation listening at [localhost:3000](http://localhost:3000)

 ## Deploy (Heroku)
 1. Go to Heroku and create a new app